bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

 Here's what each field means:
     - `source`: Peekable iterator of characters, so that the lexer can inspect upcoming characters to decide how to group them into tokens, making it both efficient and flexible.
+    - `tokens`: Container to store tokens that will be generated as we tokenize the input.
     - `current`: Track the current position of the lexer.
-    - `line` and `column`: Metadata to track the lexer's position in the input for error reporting.
+    - `line`: Metadata to track the lexer's position in the input for error reporting.
+    - `start`: Track the start position of current token, where current will be at end, and then we can extract the actual characters from input.
     - `errors`: List of errors so we can inform the user of multiple error at once.

+#### Gut of Lexer
+Now that we have foundation for our lexer,